Research Interests

 Bio

 Sheyda Aisha Khaymaz is an artist, curator, poet, and PhD candidate in Art History with a specialization in modern and contemporary art from the north of Africa.
-Their doctoral dissertation, titled Indigenous Presentness: Translocal Politics of Amazigh Art and Resistance, focuses on the manifold expressions of indigeneity and Indigenous philosophies in art.
-It explores the nexus between Amazigh artistic production and sovereignty movements across the Indigenous territories known as Tamazgha, connecting recent revival movements to larger discourses on indigeneity and Africanity.
-Indigenous Presentness theorizes the innovative artistic forms that emerged in the region after the 1960s, particularly sign- and script-based abstraction, a form deeply rooted in ancient practices like tattooing and rock-engraving, as a mode of decolonizing praxis.
+Their doctoral dissertation, titled Indigenous Presentness: Translocal Politics of Amazigh Signs and Symbols, explores the nexus between Amazigh artistic production and sovereignty movements across the Indigenous territories known as Tamazgha, connecting recent revival movements to larger discourses on indigeneity and Africanity.
+Indigenous Presentness theorizes the innovative artistic forms that emerged in the region after the 1960s, particularly sign- and script-based abstraction, a form deeply rooted in ancient practices like tattooing, as a mode of decolonizing praxis.